secretsciencelab/secretcampfire/docs/ADVANCED.md

 Once you do this, you will see an arrow button next to your "Post" button.
 To add a `Post` to your `Queue`, click this arrow and choose "Add to queue" from the menu.
 Then click "Queue."

 *Warning: activating your `Queue` may prevent your blog from sleeping.
-This will eat up your free hosting hours faster*
+This will eat up your free hosting hours faster.
+[See here](FAQ.md#why-does-my-blog-go-to-sleep-after-a-while-and-why-does-it-take-a-long-time-to-start-back-up-again) for more details.*

 ---